mikhail-dcl/CodeLess/README.md

       - It gives the full initialization control to the developer.
 The singleton then must be set explicitly by calling the generated `Initialize` method;
       - If the singleton accessed prematurely, it will throw an `ArgumentNullException` exception;
       - The singleton will require a default constructor to be present;
-   - If `ALLOW_IMPLICIT_CONSTRUCTION` is specified, the singleton will be created on demand when accessed for the first time;
+   - If `ALLOW_IMPLICIT_CONSTRUCTION` is specified, the singleton will be created on demand when accessed for the first time
+      - If the instance is created implicitly it can't be initialized explicitly, i.e. the `Initialize` method will not be generated;
    - For all singletons `Reset` method will be generated;
+      - The `Reset` method includes an optional parameter "dispose" ("true" by default) that allows the developer to dispose the singleton instance if it implements `IDisposable` before resetting it;
    - `SingletonRegistry` class will be generated to include calls to all referenced Singletons
        - It provides a way to reset all singletons at once without writing the code manually;
        - It is expected to be used when the game/application session is over: e.g. when the player disconnects, starts another session, logs out, etc.